Swag's Jazzfest FAQ - Tickets

 What do tickets cost?

-2012 prices are $45 in through February 29, $50 after March 1 (both plus service fees).
-Gate price is $65 (no fees).
-There are weekend packages that average $40/day in advance.
 Children's tickets (age 2-10) are $5, at the gate only.
 Under 2 get in free.
-It's really a pretty good value when you realize that for that price, you can see many acts, each of whom usually charge $20, $30, $50 or more for their concerts.
+It's really a pretty good value when you realize that for that price, you can see so many acts, including headliners who usually charge $100 or more for their concerts.

 There are several acts I want to see at the Festival.
 Do I need a separate ticket for each?